Jamie95187/CV/README.md

 ## Jamie Wong

-I am an enthusiastic and energetic entry level developer, with a strong passion in problem solving.
+I am an enthusiastic and energetic full stack developer, with a strong passion in problem solving.
 My dedication to finding solutions instinctively led me to engage myself in the world of coding.
 The limitless possible resolutions to a given project intrigues me.

 My strong numerical background combines robust technical solutions which I love to integrate into my code.
 I am super passionate about writing readable, tested and concise code.
 I am currently working through the first month of a high intensity developer course at [Makers Academy](https://makers.tech/).